imchin/Xicro/docs/xicrolibraryapi.rst

         :alt: Alternative text
         :align: center

-4. When the service call is done, check by state if state==get_response_done .
+4. When the action call is done, check by state

-    The data will be updated in this struct.response ,struct.feedback and can be used immediately.
+    The data will be updated in this struct.result ,struct.feedback and can be used immediately.

 Action server
 *************